 Much gentler than traditional liposuction, water-assisted liposuction is an innovative new liposuction technique that uses the power of water to gently flush unwanted fat away.
-If you are fewer than 25 pounds overweight and have stubborn fat ”pockets” that won’t budge with diet and exercise, you may be a good candidate for water-assisted liposuction.
+If you are fewer than 25 pounds overweight and have stubborn fat ”pockets” that won’t budge with diet and exercise, you may be a good candidate for water-assisted liposuction in Atlanta.

 Water-Assisted Liposuction Procedure